 Quality Assurance and Drug Management Programs

-For certain prescription drugs, we've set in place some additional requirements or limits on coverage.
-These requirements and limits ensure our members use medications in the most effective way possible, and also help us control drug plan costs.
-A team of doctors and pharmacists developed these requirements and limits to help provide quality coverage to our members.
+For certain prescription drugs, we've placed some additional limits on coverage.
+These limits ensure our members use medications in ways that are most helpful.
+The limits also help us control your drug costs.
 Here are some examples of these utilization management tools:

 Formulary-Level Opioid Point-of-Sale Safety Edits

-Beginning January 1, 2019, Clover Health’s drug management program will implement several pharmacy-based edits to assist in addressing safety concerns regarding opioid prescriptions.
-To align with CMS Medicare Part D Opioid Overutilization Policy, we partnered with our pharmacy benefits manager CVS/caremark® and developed point-of-sale edits to advocate patient safety for our members and encourage appropriate prescription opioid use.
-The drug management program or point-of-sale edits are not intended as prescribing limits.
+To align with CMS Medicare Part D Opioid Overutilization Policy, we partnered with our pharmacy benefits manager, CVS Caremark, to develop safeguards that protect your safety and encourage appropriate prescription opioid use.
+These are not intended as prescribing limits.

 |7-day supply edit for opioid naïve patients*||